skipoleschris/xsbt-cucumber-plugin/README.markdown

 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.6.1 ###
+Update to allow system properties and other JVM arguments to be passed to the JVM that runs cucumber.
+Corrections to documentation.

 ### 0.6.0 ###
 Updated to work the SBT 0.12.0, Scala 2.9.2 and the latest Cucumber-jvm 1.0.14 versions.